+Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-Garden sheds of timber construction with felt roof and also plywood and timber construction with felt roof.
+Attached garage and store of brick construction under a slate roof.
+Greenhouse.
+Greenhouse.
 Outside areas and boundaries Visually inspected.
-Garden grounds to the rear only, laid out as slab patio, areas of grass, trees and shrubbery.
-Boundaries are of stone, brick and blockwork walls.
+The front garden laid out with mono block driveway, grass, trees and shrubbery and boundaries are of brick and stone wall.
+The rear garden is laid out with stone and slabbed patios, grass, beds and borders, concrete paths, shrubbery and trees.
+Boundaries are of brick and block wall.
 Ceilings Visually inspected from floor level.
-Ceilings are of lath and plaster and part plasterboard.
-Some ceilings have decorative coatings.
-Timber panelled ceiling in the kitchen.
-Internal walls Visually inspected from floor level. internal wans visually inspected from floor level.
+Ceilings are of lath and plaster and parts plasterboard.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lath and plaster and plasterboard and/or plaster on the hard.
-Timber panelling to lower walls and hallway.
-Tiled splash-back in the kitchen.
-The shower room is partially lined with wall boards.
+Internal walls are plastered on the hard, lath and plaster and parts plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is part timber, part solid/concrete.
-The upper floors are of timber.
-SUB-FLOOR: No access to sub-floor.
+Ground floor is part timber and part solid/concrete, and the upper floors are of timber.
+SUB FLOOR: No access to sub floor.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Timber panelled doors.
-There are timber skirtings and door facings.
-The kitchen is equipped with a sink unit and a range of storage cupboards, and integrated hob and oven.
+Timber panelled and also timber and glazed doors.
+Timber skirtings and door facings and staircase.
+The kitchen is equipped with a stainless steel sink unit and a range of storage cupboards. of storage cupocards.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Fireplace with gas fire in the living room.
-The dining room has a wood-burning stove.
+The lounge has a fireplace with open fire.
 Internal decorations Visually inspected.
-Paper and painted finishes.
-Cellars Not applicable.
+Painted finishes and also parts papered.
+A decoration of textured coatings in some areas.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with the meter and fuses at the entrance vestibule.
-Power outlets are 13 amp type and, where visible, cabling is carried in PVC-clad wiring.
+Mains supply with meter and fuses in kitchen in the upper wall area and are boxed in.
+Power outlets are 13 amp type and where visible cabling is carried in PVC clad wiring.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains supply with meter located externally at the front corner of the gable wall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible plumbing is carried in copper and PVC materials.
-The ground floor toilet is equipped with WC and WHB.
-There is a separate shower room with shower only.
-The first floor shower room is equipped with WC, WHB and shower.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-There is wall-mounted, gas-fired Worcester Greenstar central heating boiler in a dining room cupboard.
-This boiler serves radiators and produces hot water on demand.
+Visible plumbing carried in copper and PVC materials.
+Ground floor shower room equipped with wc, whb and shower.
+The upper floor bathroom equipped with wc, whb and bath with shower attachment.